dmmlynarczyk/learn/azure/notes/04_implement-and-manage-storage.md

 **Soft Delete**: when you go to delete a file, it will mark is as 'marked for deletion' and not actually delete it.
 You will then have a number of days, specified by you, to retrieve the file before it is actually deleted.
 **Tracking**: Allows you to keep track of changes made to your blob data.
 **File immutability**: means that you have a file that can never be deleted or edited, and you can be certain that it has not been changed.

+#### Protecting Blob Data

+The process protecting blob data from accidental deletions AND overwrites with a specific recovery window is as follows:
+1. Enable Soft Delete for blobs
+2. Set the Retention Period for Soft Delete to X amount of days
+3. Enable Versioning for blob data

+This setup allows you to recover deleted data for up to 14 days and since versioning is also enabled, it allows you to recover overwritten data as well.
+This ensure comprehensive protection for "blobs, snapshots, and versions".
+It will also operate transparently without affecting performance during normal operations.

 ## Encryption